-Since at least the 1940s, employers have been supporting employee needs for healthcare.
+Since at least the 1940s, employers have supported employee healthcare needs.
 Smaller employers, though, often found group coverage options to be cost-prohibitive.
 Over the years, new plan types have been created in response to market needs and challenges.
-For smaller employers, a Qualified Small Employer Health Reimbursement Account, or QSEHRA, may be an attractive option.
+A Qualified Small Employer Health Reimbursement Account, or QSEHRA, may be an attractive option for smaller employers.

-Despite being available since 2017, a lot of small employers don’t know much about QSEHRAs.
+Despite being available since 2017, many small employers don’t know much about QSEHRAs.
 Let’s take a brief look at the history of Health Reimbursement Arrangements (HRAs) and then address some frequently asked questions specifically about QSEHRAs.

 A Brief History of HRAs

-Healthcare plan costs have risen steadily.
-This has prompted plan sponsors to incorporate cost-sharing measures like deductibles and coinsurance.
+Healthcare plan costs have risen steadily, prompting plan sponsors to incorporate cost-sharing measures like deductibles and coinsurance.
 Beginning in the 1970s, employers often turned to Medical Expense Reimbursement Plans (MERPs) to alleviate some cost-share responsibilities.
 In 2002, the IRS published Notice 2002-41 that essentially created today’s HRAs.
-These accounts are owned and funded by employers.
-They help employees pay for eligible out-of-pocket costs like copays, deductibles and prescriptions that are not covered by the group health insurance plan.
+Owned and funded by employers, HRAs help employees pay for eligible out-of-pocket costs like copays, deductibles, and prescriptions not covered by the group health insurance plan.

-For larger employers, this was a great way to continue supporting employee insurance needs while having more coverage options.
+This was a great way for larger employers to continue supporting employee insurance needs while having more coverage options.
 But for smaller employers with problems affording a group plan, it was of little to no help at all.
 That meant their employees continued to either struggle with healthcare costs or skip needed care altogether.
 In response to this shortfall and others, the Affordable Care Act (ACA) was enacted in 2010.
-This legislation made it more affordable for many Americans to obtain at least a minimum level of health insurance coverage.
+This legislation made it more affordable for many Americans to obtain at least a minimum of health insurance coverage.